NSW pub rules tighten after virus outbreak

 The NSW government will introduce stricter operating rules for pubs after more than 20 COVID-19 cases were linked to an outbreak at a Sydney pub.

-The new COVID-19 rules for pubs will be announced on Tuesday, the Sydney Morning Herald reported on Monday.
+The new COVID-19 rules for pubs and hotels will be announced on Tuesday, including a limit of 300 people regardless of size and group bookings capped at 10 people.

-The measures are tipped to include stricter requirements for venues to take contact details of patrons in case there is an outbreak and tougher regulations on the cleaning of pubs.
+The measures are also expected to include stricter requirements for venues to take contact details of patrons and tougher regulations on pub cleaning.

-In addition the report said no more than 300 people will be allowed in a pub no matter its size.

-The changes – decided during a meeting of senior government ministers on Monday night – will not apply to clubs, restaurants, or The Star Casino, the SMH reported.
+The changes – decided during a meeting of senior government ministers on Monday night – will not apply to clubs, restaurants or The Star Casino.

+NSW Premier Gladys Berejiklian reiterated that life would not return to “normal” until a vaccine was secured and refused to rule out tightening restrictions further.

+“In a pandemic, many people indoors is a much higher risk than many people outdoors in a seated venue,” Ms Berejiklian told 2GB radio on Tuesday.

-NSW recorded 14 new cases as of 8pm on Sunday with four in hotel quarantine, two being NSW residents who caught the virus in Victoria, and eight being linked to the Crossroads Hotel outbreak.
+NSW recorded 14 new cases as of 8pm on Sunday with four in hotel quarantine, two being NSW residents who caught the virus in Victoria and eight being linked to the Crossroads Hotel.

 Police are working with Liquor and Gaming to investigate if the hotel breached any guidelines.

-One of the eight latest cases, which is linked to the venue, tested positive after visiting The Star casino in Sydney on July 4.
+One of the eight cases initially reported on Monday that was linked to the venue tested positive after also visiting The Star in Sydney on July 4.

 Dr Chant said other venues across Sydney may have been exposed to the virus between June 27 and July 10 after visits from people linked to the outbreak.